ft_sql.txt For Vim version 9.1. Last change: 2022 Apr 06

 All columns for a table:

-1. After typing SELECT press <C-C>t to display a list of tables.
+1. After typing SELECT press <C-C>t to display a list of tables.2.
+Highlight the table you need the column list for.

 3. Press <Enter> to choose the table from the list.